Comment on page

 Amazon AWS - High-level Design

-ISO 27001 is a global security standard that is recognized internationally for managing security risks to the data.
+ISO 27001 is a global security standard that is recognized internationally for managing security risks to data.
 Certification to ISO 27001 proves that we are managing the information security in line with the security standards and adopting a process-based approach for establishing, implementing, operating, monitoring, maintaining, and improving Information Security Management System.

 Download our ISO 27001 certificate.